Fodi-Daniel-Nyabade/alx-system_engineering-devops/0x00-shell_basics/README.md

-The pwd shows the name of the current working directory the ls command is used to list files and directories cd ~ moves the working directory to home
+The pwd shows the name of the current working directory the ls command is used to list files and directories cd ~ moves the working directory to home displays the content of a directory in a long format